mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 07 August 2025

-- The average temperature today is 15.72˚C,
+- The average temperature today is 16.56˚C,
-- With highs of 16.66˚C and lows of 15.38˚C,
+- With highs of 16.96˚C and lows of 16.08˚C,
-- It may feel like 15.31˚C with broken clouds
+- It may feel like 16.2˚C with few clouds
-- The wind speed is 1.79m/s and visibility is 10000m
+- The wind speed is 4.12m/s and visibility is 10000m
-- The pressure is 1014hPa and humidity is 75%
+- The pressure is 1014hPa and humidity is 74%
 - The sun will rise at 04:40 and set at 19:48

 <!-- weather_marker ends -->